Implementation Results

 Improvement Measures

-- Can you tell me about the background of the request from Human Science?
+――Could you tell us the background of your request to Human Science?

-Mr. Goto: The first time I requested HS was not by myself, but by a colleague I was working with.
+Mr. Goto: The initial request to HS was made by a colleague I was working with, not by me.

-We were in the middle of a live-action video production project, and I was going to appear in the video as well.
+There was an ongoing live-action video production project, and I was also going to appear in the filming.

-Since I already knew the atmosphere of the shoot and the process until the video was completed, it was easy for me to imagine the flow until the completion of the video, and that became the trigger for me to request HS.
+Since I was already familiar with the atmosphere of the shoot and the process until the video was completed, I found it easy to imagine the flow of the project with HS when I made my request, which became the reason for my decision to ask them.

-- Please tell us in detail about the background of the "interview video (live-action)" and "group work video (animation)" that have been delivered in the past.
+――Please tell us in detail about the background of the "interview video (live action)" and "group work video (animation)" that were delivered in the past.

-Mr. Goto: When I wanted to create an animation video for group work, I thought that I could do something if I consulted HS rather than a completely unknown company, so I consulted them.
+Mr. Goto: When I thought about producing an animation video for group work, I thought it would be better to consult with HS rather than an entirely unknown company, so I reached out for advice.

-Mr. Goto: The reason for choosing an animated video was because we recognized that the previous approach of using only still illustrations was insufficient in conveying information.
-In previous training sessions, when introducing patients, participants were only provided with written information on paper and had to imagine the patient based on that.
-However, due to the limited information, different images were created for each participant, and even when participating in workshops, they were unable to feel the realism of the patient and had a negative reaction to the training.
+Mr. Goto: The background for choosing animated videos was the recognition that the previous approach of using only static illustrations was inadequate for conveying information.
+In previous training sessions, participants were only provided with printed text on paper when introducing patients, and they had to imagine the patient based on that.
+However, due to the limited information, different images were created for each participant, and even when participating in the workshop, they could not feel the reality of the patients, leading to feedback that the training was not engaging.

-In order to make the experience more realistic, live-action videos were ideal, but we realized that it would be difficult to achieve due to cost and schedule constraints.
-Therefore, we requested the production of an animated video as a way to improve information transmission and realism.
+To get closer to a real experience, live-action videos were ideal, but I realized that it was difficult to achieve due to cost and scheduling constraints.
+Therefore, I requested the production of animated videos as a way to improve information transmission and realism.

 <center id="1"> Animation Video Reference Image 1</center>